Saturday Physics Program

 South, Southeast and West Asia (SSEWA) Outreach Program

-The SSEWA outreach program has provided a platform for CU faculty, K-12 educators, and community members to interact and share knowledge about the South, Southeast and West Asian regions for 7 years.
-It was established following the 2007 award of a U.S. Department of Education National Resource Center Grant to CAS to expand the range of its outreach programming to include South, Southeast and West Asia...
+The SSEWA outreach program provided a platform for CU faculty, K-12 educators, and community members to interact and share knowledge about the South, Southeast and West Asian regions for 7 years.
+It was established following the 2006 award of a U.S. Department of Education National Resource Center Grant to the Center for Asian Studies to expand the range of its outreach programming to include South, Southeast and West Asia...

 Special Celestial Event Observing